rafdp/CudaHelmholtz/README.md

 # CudaHelmholtz
 This project is a CUDA adaptation of various solutions of acoustic integral equations.
 A source, some receivers and an acoustic anomaly are placed in halfspace.
-The forward problem needs to be solved.
-The anomaly location and properties are known, and the magnetic field at the receivers is to be found.
+The forward problem needs to be solved: anomaly location and properties are known, and the wavefield at the receivers is to be found.
-The main goal was to make computations substantially faster.
+The main goal was to make computations substantially faster compared to a CPU version.

 ## Mathematical model
 The scalar wavefield is described by Helmholtz's equation, which can be transformed into an integral equation.